presidential-innovation-fellows/pif-website/_fellows/masha-danilova.md

 tags: ['west', '2021', 'Product', 'Change_Management', 'Innovation', 'Growth']
 skills: ['Product', 'Change Management']
 ---
 Masha is a driven leader and builder with deep industry expertise across scales and functions with the constant through-line of innovation.
 Bringing with her strategy consulting, business analysis, product design and development, and consumer research experience she came into PIF with the mission of putting skill to action.
-After her first term as an EIR of the PIF program, Masha recognized the early career tech talent gap in government.
+After her first term as an entrepreneur in residence (EIR) of the PIF program, Masha recognized the early career tech talent gap in government.

-Masha is now the Co-Founder of the U.S. Digital Corps, a two-year fellowship recruiting early-career technologists to contribute to high-impact efforts across the federal government, launched by the Biden-Harris administration in partnership with various federal agencies and is hosted by the General Services Administration Technology Transformation Services. [[digitalcorps.gsa.gov]](https://digitalcorps.gsa.gov/)
+Masha is now the Co-Founder of the U.S. Digital Corps, a two-year fellowship recruiting early-career technologists to contribute to high-impact efforts across the federal government, launched by the Biden-Harris Administration in partnership with various federal agencies and is hosted by the General Services Administration Technology Transformation Services. [[digitalcorps.gsa.gov]](https://digitalcorps.gsa.gov/)

 Masha thanks MIT Sloan, Wayfair, Procter & Gamble, and Purdue for her foundations.